thindil/steamsky/README.md

 Here are available testing versions of the game.
 You can find them in [GitHub Actions](https://github.com/thindil/steamsky/actions/workflows/ada-devel.yml).
 Just select option from the list of results to see Artifacts list.
-To use them, first you must download normal release.
+To use them, first you must download normal development release.
 Then unpack files (replace existing) to the proper location where the game is installed.

 * steamsky-development-windows.tar contains Windows 64-bit version of the game.